 Certified service animals for guests with disabilities are welcome at the Tucson Convention Center and must remain on leash or in a harness.
 All other animals are prohibited.

+Tucson Arena, Tucson Music Hall and Leo Rich Theater has enhanced venue environmental, health and safety protocols to include the type of bag guests are allowed to bring into these facilities.
+In additional to health and safety issues, our new protocol will help expediate entry to games and events.
+Clear Bags no larger than 14″ x 16″ or a clutch no larger than 8″ x 5″.
+(There could be exceptions to this rule and those exceptions will be noted on the event page.)
 Large bags, briefcases, backpacks, luggage and convertible backpack purses are strictly prohibited.
-Tucson Arena and Tucson Music Hall has a Clear Bag Policy.
-(There could be exceptions to this rule and those exceptions will be noted on the event page.)
-Bags that are larger than 14″ x 16″ will not be permitted through the security zone.
 Guests entering any facility in the Tucson Convention Center are subject to search at the discretion of management.
 Tucson Convention Center does not provide storage for any confiscated baggage.

 For additional questions and to confirm camera policy during a specific event, please contact the Tucson Convention Center, 520.791.4101.